Content Marketing 8 min read

-That’s maybe one of the reasons why “Content is King,” it is prevalent, never scarce.
+That’s maybe one of the reasons why the saying “Content is King,” is always prevalent, never scarce.
 But of these types of content, one claims to be the 15-minute King — curated content.
-You can come up with a good content in just 15 minutes.
-As the old adage says, “automate, aggregate, and share.”
+You can come up with good content in just 15 minutes.
+As the adage says, "automate, aggregate, and share."

-While curated content has gained popularity since 2010, it is still being a common, accepted, condoned, and effective content strategy for many Web publishers and social Web users.
-Of course, people love being told what’s hot and what’s not.
-It is indeed a big marketing opportunity and even a bigger mystery to do it rightly.
+While curated content has gained popularity since 2010, it is still a common, accepted, and compelling content strategy for many Web publishers and social Web users.
+It is indeed a significant marketing opportunity and even a bigger mystery to do it rightly.

-1. Museums Are To Artworks.
-Marketers Are To Online Posts.
+1. Museums Are To Artworks as Marketers Are To Online Posts

 This is probably the best metaphor to clarify what content curation is.
-Museum collects and houses the best artworks it could possibly get.
-Marketers, must in the same way, collect and share only the best materials to pass along its readers, fans, followers, and customers.
+Museum collects and houses the best artworks it could get.
+Marketers must also do the same in a way, collect, and share only the best materials to pass along its readers, fans, followers, and customers.

-In an article by Kevan Lee of Bufferapp.com, he defined curation as sorting the large amount of web content and picking only the best, most meaningful tidbits of information and exhibiting these in an organized and insightful manner.
+In an article by Kevan Lee of Buffer, he defined curation as sorting a large amount of web content and picking only the best, most meaningful tidbits of information and exhibiting these in an organized and insightful manner.

 2. Models Of Content Curation

-Yes, you don’t just go there; collect all the best data and kaching!
-Publish your curation King.
-There are models to be determined to clearly identify your purpose.
+Yes, you don't just go there; collect all the best data and ka-ching!
+Publish your curated content.
+There are models to be determined to identify your purpose.

 Looking at how curation might be applied in very specific situations, a trend curator and founder of Influential Marketing Group, Rohit Bhargava puts models of content creation as follows:

-2. Distillation is more on getting only the best relevant ideas and putting it in a simplistic format.
+- Distillation is more on getting only the best relevant ideas and putting it in a simple format.

-3. Elevation targets mainly the smaller ideas or daily musings posted online and then creating a larger and overlooked trend out of it.
+- Elevation targets mainly the smaller thoughts or daily musings posted online and then creating a more significant and overlooked trend out of it.

-4. Mashup on the other hand refers to uniquely curated juxtapositions and creating a concrete or new point of view.
+- Mashup, on the other hand, refers to uniquely curated juxtapositions and creating a concrete or new point of view.

-Takeaway: Identifying your model will give you a clearer direction to where your curation efforts will best work.
+Takeaway: Identifying your model will give you a more precise direction to where your curation efforts will continue the best work.
 Mind identifying the model for this article?

 3. 6 Content Curation Approaches

 Content curation is considered to be one of the most cost-effective, efficient, and expert ways to combat Google Panda.
-But did you know that there are little-known but helpful strategies to consider before even proceeding with your curation?
+But did you know that there are little-known but helpful strategies to consider before even proceeding with your curation process?

-Now that you know the models and importance of adding more content value to your curation, it is also important to know the possible strategies you can use to better express your own commentary or annotations.
+Now that you know the models and importance of adding more content value to your curation, it is also important to know the possible strategies you can use to express your own commentary or annotations better.

 In a Content Marketing Institute article, written by Pawan Deshpande, the most effective content curation can be done in 6 different approaches.

-1. Abstracting is a low-effort approach where you literally copy-paste bits of content from your source.
-This works by pulling the source title, first few sentences and an image from the article.
+- Abstracting is a low-effort approach where you copy-paste bits of content from your source.
+This works by pulling the source title, first few sentences, and an image from the article.
 This might cause the curator some trouble for copyright allegations.
 This is also known for having too little SEO-value.

-3. Quoting is one of the popular ways of annotating third-party content.
-It gives thought-provoking block of information from the original content with a mix of the curator’s own commentary or thoughts on the topic.
-This is known to have a good SEO value and readership value.
+- Quoting is one of the most popular ways of annotating third-party content.
+It gives thought-provoking block of information from the original content with a mix of the curator's commentary or thoughts on the topic.
+This is known to have good SEO value and readership value.

-4. Retitling means creating a provocative and relative short titles out of the original content.
-This is most specially known in social media sharing and mobile curation sites.
+- Retitling means creating provocative and relative short titles out of the original content.
+This is most especially known in social media sharing and mobile curation sites.
 With little effort, you can add value to your reader.

-5. Storyboarding includes weaving various content.
-It could possibly include tweets, posts, photos, videos, and blog posts to come up with an interesting story or the curator’s own commentary.
+- Storyboarding includes weaving various content.
+It could consist of tweets, posts, photos, videos, and blog posts to come up with an interesting story or the curator's commentary.

-6. Parallelizing is about taking 2 points of seemingly unrelated ideas and drawing a connection between them.
-This enables the curator to tackle a wider scope of discussion.
-Its SEO and readers values are known to be high because of its original and unique view point.
+- Parallelizing is about taking 2 points of seemingly unrelated ideas and drawing a connection between them.
+This enables the curator to tackle a broader scope of discussion.
+Its SEO and reader's values are known to be high because of its original and unique viewpoint.

 4. Create A Content Ecosystem Or Be Part Of The Bigger Ones

-This shouldn’t be the case in content curation.
-This isn’t solely about pushing a share button nor repacking someone else’s articles.
-Steven Rosenbaum, CEO of Magnify.net shares simple and best practices in curating and sharing others content.
+This shouldn't be the case in content curation.
+This isn't solely about pushing a share button nor repacking someone else's articles: Steven Rosenbaum, CEO of Magnify.net, shares simple and best practices in curating and sharing content.